-These 15 drone photography tips will help you capture great aerial photos every time.
+Here is 15 of the best drone photography tips to ensure you capture great aerial photos every time.

-The aerial photo tips cover lens filters, filming in RAW format, the thirds grid, UAV forecast, auto exposure bracketing, counterpoints, juxtaposition, lighting, leading lines, creating depth in photos and much more.
+The drone photo tips cover lens filters, filming in RAW format, the thirds grid, UAV forecast, auto exposure bracketing, counterpoints, juxtaposition, lighting, leading lines, creating depth in photos and much more.

 These drone photo tips are simple to understand and easy to implement.

 With a little practice along with a quality drone, you will become an expert drone photographer with a great eye for the best aerial angles, perspectives and camera settings.

 Many of these tips can be used for both aerial and ground photography.

 Remember, it’s important to have fun while flying and learning all about aerial photography.
 Having a drone, which has the capabilities to take great aerial photos and video is also very important.